- Widely help unsupported assumption perpetuated by hunters.

 - Skewed populations: Hunting predators causes prey to overpopulate while hunting prey takes food from predators and causes them to start stalking backyards and public areas, both then used to justify "population control."

-- Further rigged populations: Programs are in place to artificially bolster “game” populations transported over state lines for this purpose, further rigging population dynamics and justifying more "population control."
+- Further rigged populations: Programs and breeding "farms" are in place to artificially bolster “game” populations transported over state lines for this purpose, further rigging population dynamics and justifying more "population control."

 - Manipulated habitats: Wildlife management services even fell forests in open glade areas with high deer populations to artificially create hunting spaces, destroying bracken regrowth with toxic herbicides.